IanGross/CSCI-2961-01/Lab-08.md

 Altered Version of the 5 word ladder code answers:
+/
+/

-Shortest path between chaos and order is:
+Shortest path between chaos and order is

 chaos
 chose